BlackWasp

 The UML class diagram above describes an implementation of the abstract factory design pattern.
 The classes in the diagram are described below:

 • Client.
-This is the class that uses the factories to generate a family of related objects.
+This class uses the factories to generate a family of related objects.
 In the UML diagram, the client has two private fields that hold instances of the abstract product classes.
 The underlying objects will be related to each other but the actual types can remain unknown, as they will only be accessed via their base class interfaces.
 When a client is instantiated, a concrete factory object is passed to the constructor and used to populate the private fields.

 • AbstractFactory.
 This is an abstract base class for the concrete factory classes that will generate new sets of related objects.
 A method is included for each type of object that will be instantiated.
 This class could be replaced with a simple interface.
 However, generally an abstract class will be used so that other standard functionality can be included and inherited by all of the concrete factory subclasses.